MMoneer/Image-Captioning-Extension-for-LM-Studio/README.md

 This is a Fork from https://github.com/lachhabw/Image-Captioning-Extension-for-LM-Studio
 This fork was created as an underdeveloped and Tested version, for the last releases check the original Repo
 # New Feature added :
-- Improve GUI
+- Improved GUI
-- server status: LMStudio server status Connected, Not connected
+- Server Status: LMStudio server status Connected, Not connected
-- images count: count of the images in the selected folder
+- Images count: count of the images in the selected folder
 - If the user didn't choose the captioning folder the captions will be saved to the same images folder
 - Play sound when finished captioning
 - Change the server's check  interval time